micmejia/bible-dump/AMPC/Luke/Luke 16.md

-And if you have not proved faithful in that which belongs to another [whether God or man], who will give you that which is your own [that is, [^j]the true riches]?
+And if you have not proved faithful in that which belongs to another [whether God or man], who will give you that which is your own [that is, the true riches]?